-12. Create an email header sales flyer
+11. Create an email header sales flyer

 Do you want your sales announcement to be the first thing people see when they open your promo email?
 Then create an eye-catching email header.

 Generally, an image with a 3:1 ratio works well for email headers.
 Because there is smaller space, it’s best to not cram too much text into a header.
-For example, take a look at this simple but festive holiday sale email header:

-13. Use visuals that reflect the theme of your sale
+12. Use visuals that reflect the theme of your sale